lucianmocan/unistra-portfolio-front-angular/README.md

 - contact view : allows for a visitor to leave a feedback, or to try and get in touch with me...
 - administrator view : allows me to see the feedbacks left by the users (probably not the best idea to have this deployed with the site... maybe it should only work on local.

 #### The back-end is not hosted anywhere so, the contact form will not send anything.
+If you want to check it out, here it is: https://github.com/lucianmocan/unistra-portfolio-back-php
 #### To access the admin view (even if it's completely useless without the backend and database) use the following credentials :
 Prénom : Lucian\
 Nom : Mocan\